MWestberg3/big-data-processing/doc/Plan.md

 **Deliver:**

 * Function signatures that include:
-    *   Descriptive names.
-    *   Parameter lists.
+    *   openAndCloseAlias(fileName)
-    *   Documentation strings that explain the purpose, inputs and outputs.
 * Pseudocode that captures how each function works.
-    *   Pseudocode != source code.
-Do not paste your finished source code into this part of the plan.
-    *   Explain what happens in the face of good and bad input.
-    *   Write a few specific examples that occurred to you.
+    * openAndCloseAlias(fileName)
+      * open file
+      * create an empty dictionary
+      * begin a while loop that will check each line (open file line by line) for data we want to add to dictionary
+      * once we clear all the data we don't want, strip the quotes, the new lines, and split the data at the ",", and add it to the dictionary
+    * return the dictionary

 ## Phase 3: Implementation *(15%)*